Different Versions of AP Exams

 - Free-response booklets are not available for exams whose free-response questions are not released on the College Board website two days after the exam administration.

-- Schools may not borrow or lend exams.
+- Schools may not borrow or lend exams among one another.
 In the event that AP Services cannot fulfill a time-sensitive order, the school may offer a late-testing administration.

 Frequently Asked Questions